Miodrag Grbić

 Miodrag Grbić, (25 December 1901 – 30 June 1969 in Belgrade) was a Serbian archeologist and custos.
 He studied in Prague, where he gained a Ph.D. in archeology.
 He published the Archaeologia Iugoslavica journal together with Nikola Vulić.

-Most of his works are about neoliths in Balkan.
+Most of his works are about the Neolithic in the Balkans.
+Grbić discovered Starčevo culture as the oldest local Neolithic culture.
+He was also the first to conduct research in Pločnik archeological site near Prokuplje.